AlmaTray/almabuild/README.md

 * **Skyrat 13 Discord:** https://discord.com/invite/hGpZ4Z3
 * **Coderbus Discord:** https://discord.gg/Vh8TJp9

-This is Skyrat's downstream fork of /tg/station created in byond.
+This is Lain Station's downstream fork of /Skyrat/station created in byond.

 **Please note that this repository contains sexually explicit content and is not suitable for those under the age of 18.**